Integrity and

 Negative actions don’t ever cause positive effects.

-attention with negativity beneficially only regarding your own thought, speech
+negativity beneficially only about your own thought, speech or bodily action.

-or bodily action.
-If you concern your attention much with another person's
+If you concern your attention much with another person's negative conduct or

 Your own character and behavior include some